 A 529 plan is a tax advantage investment vehicle to be used for college savings.
 However, you can only withdraw money that you invest in an education savings plan for qualified higher education expenses or tuition for elementary or secondary schools without incurring taxes and penalties.
 1

-One is a prepaid tuition plan which I strongly do not recommend.
-This plan allows you to purchase units or credits at participating colleges and universities or future tuition and mandatory fees at current prices for the beneficiary but does not include future room and board and does not allow you to prepay for tuition for elementary and secondary schools.
+I strongly do not recommend this one because it does not include future room and board and does not allow you to prepay for tuition for elementary and secondary schools.
 1

 I do not like these because you can only use them for college and if your child goes to another school, you might lose all that savings.
 I would never want to put money towards something that could be lost.
 Who knows what your child will decide by the time they reach college.
 They may not even go to college.

-The other type is an education savings plans.
 This plan is an investment account to save for the beneficiary’s future qualified higher education tuition, mandatory fees, room and board, and up to $10k per year can be used towards any public, private or religious elementary or secondary school.
-1 This allows much more flexibility because you aren’t locked into one university and can also use it for private undergrad if you want.
+1 I like this plan more because it allows much more flexibility because you aren’t locked into one university and can also use it for private undergrad if you want.

 Each state has its own type of education savings plan and you are able to select anyone.
 I encourage people to look into their own state’s 529 plan first since there might be income tax savings.
 For our daughter, we use the NY savings plan because we can deduct our contributions against our income tax.
 It’s an added benefit.
 If your state doesn’t offer any tax incentives, I know Ohio and Virginia have good savings vehicle and you do not need to live or work in either state, but do your own research on which state’s savings plan is best for you.
 I’d encourage you to look at ones that have low fees and allow you to invest in broad-based index funds.
 Meanings funds that track the market instead of expensive mutual funds.